Rocky Steps: History

-Bronze Rocky statue
+Rocky statue

-Before Rocky III, released in 1982, Stallone commissioned A. Thomas Schomberg to create a bronze statue of Rocky.
+Prior to the 1982 release of Rocky III, Sylvester Stallone commissioned A. Thomas Schomberg to create a bronze statue of Rocky.
 Three 2-ton, 10 foot-tall copies were to be cast.
 One was installed atop the steps for the filming of Rocky III, and was ultimately relocated to the bottom of the steps.
 The second Rocky was in the San Diego Hall of Champions Sports Museum in San Diego, California, until it closed in 2017.
-The statue was then put up for auction and purchased by an anonymous buyer who was later revealed to be Sylvester Stallone himself.
+The statue was then put up for auction, and purchased by an anonymous buyer who was later revealed to be Sylvester Stallone himself.

 In 2006, Schomberg realized the casting mold for the statue was beginning to decay, and the third and final edition of the statue was cast in bronze and put up for auction on eBay three separate times between 2002 and 2005, with a starting bid of US$5,000,000, then US$3,000,000, and finally US$1,000,000 to raise funds for the International Institute for Sport and Olympic History.
 It is currently exhibited at the Schomberg Studios Gallery in Denver, Colorado.

-After filming was complete, a debate arose between the Art Museum and Philadelphia's Art Commission over the meaning of "art".
-City officials, who argued that the Rocky statue was not "art" but a "movie prop", eventually moved it to the front of the Philadelphia Spectrum.
+After filming was complete, a debate arose between the Philadelphia Museum of Art and Philadelphia's Art Commission over whether the statue met the definition of art.
+City officials argued that the Rocky statue was not "art" but a "movie prop", and eventually moved it to the front of the Philadelphia Spectrum, which was then the indoor arena for the Philadelphia 76ers and Philadelphia Flyers.

-It was later returned to the Art Museum for the filming of Rocky V, then brought back to the Spectrum.
+It was later returned to the Philadelphia Museum of Art for the filming of Rocky V, then brought back to the Spectrum.
 The statue was replaced with a bronze inlay of Converse sneaker footprints with the name "Rocky" above them.
+The statue's removal was the subject of a joke in Rocky Balboa.

 On September 8, 2006, the Rocky statue was returned to the Art Museum and placed on a pedestal in a grassy area near the foot of the steps to the right of the Museum.
 The unveiling ceremony included live music, the debut of the first full trailer for Rocky Balboa, and a free showing of the first Rocky movie.
 At the ceremony, Philadelphia Mayor John Street said that the steps were one of Philly's biggest tourist attractions, and that Stallone, a native New Yorker, had become "the city's favorite adopted son".